manidlou/nodejs-bracks-parser/readme.md

 ]html
 ```
 #####How to use with express
 If you want to write your `html` or `ejs` files in a `bracks` style, just create a directory under your project root directory and name it `bracks`.
 Then, keep all the `html` or `ejs` files that you want to write in a `bracks` syntax in this `bracks` direcory.
-Files can be located inside sub-direcories.
+Files can be located in sub-direcories.
 It doesn't matter.
 The `bracks-parser` will find them, convert them all to html or ejs, and pipe the result documents to their destinations under project root directory.
-In fact, the file extension doesn't matter for the parser.
-Either `.html` or `.ejs`, it parses the files under `bracks` directory based on the `bracks` syntax and pipes the result files with their own extensions to their destinations.

 So, something like the following will do the job for you.